Hop on over to Kids VT where I posted this delicious and pretty healthy muffin recipe!

-I found this idea on, of course! is from .
+I found this idea on Pinterest, of course!
+The recipe is from Kalyn’s Kitchen.
 It’s basically any fillings you want covered in eggs and baked.
 I did a southwestern version with green chiles, cheese, and salsa.
 I also did a standard sausage and cheese version.
 The boys pop these in the microwave and have with a slice of whole wheat toast.
 Love this option!
 Eggs in the morning without cooking them in the morning!

 I know I just posted a pumpkin muffin recipe, but really, can I post too many?!

 I have seen similar recipes posted around Pinterest and other blogs and I guess it must have been stuck in my head because all of a sudden I just started making them one afternoon!

 I based my recipe off one I had cut out off a Martha Stewart Everyday magazine.
 (I think from last year?)

 I don’t know if these should be considered breakfast or dessert.
 I’ll just label them as both. 🙂

 1 1/4 sticks (10 tbs) unsalted butter, room temperature